fantasydatapros/best-ball-data-bowl/README.md

 # Data

-Data for this competition is located under [data](https://github.com/fantasydatapros/best-ball-data-bowl/tree/master/data).
+Data for this competition is located under <a href="https://github.com/fantasydatapros/best-ball-data-bowl/tree/master/data">data</a>.
 As stated above, for a submission to be valid, you must at least use BBMIII data, although you can use external data sources as well such as nflfastR.
-A detailed description of the data is located [here as a README under that data folder](https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/data/README.md).
+A detailed description of the data is located <a target="_blank" href="https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/data/README.md">here as a README under that data folder</a>

 # Competition Details